metricly/metricly-docs/content/capacity-monitoring/policies/create-conditions.md

 - **Is Not Deviating**: The current value of a metric is not deviating.

 ### Contextual Deviation
 A [Contextual][2] Deviation test can be used to indicate when the value of a metric is above and/or below 4 standard deviations from its expected value.
 A Contextual Deviation test can also be used to indicate when a metric is deviating when it should not be, or is not deviating when it should be.
-Metricly determines the expected value for a metric based on the actual values of other correlated metrics in the learned model.
+CloudWisdom determines the expected value for a metric based on the actual values of other correlated metrics in the learned model.
 The different Contextual Deviation tests are described below:

 - **Upper (Contextual) Deviation**: The current value of a metric is greater than or equal to 4 standard deviations above its expected value.
 - **Lower (Contextual) Deviation**: The current value of a metric is greater than or equal to 4 standard deviations below its expected value.